dturvene/tensorflow2_python3/README.md

 # Repo Layout

-## ml.Dockerfile
-This is the dockerfile used to build an image using only the CPU.
-See `ml.sh:host_build` for its use.

-This dockerfile creates a non-privileged user matching the user id/group of the owner of the host volumes.

-The container starts in root.
-The first step is to run `su user1` to switch to the non-privileged user1 and load the `.bashrc`.

-## ml-gpu.Dockerfile
-This is the dockerfile used to build an image that *CAN* use a GPU if found.
-It has the same basic functionality as `ml.Dockerfile`.

 ## ml.sh
-This is a bash library that illustrates how to build, start, stop, etc. the containers.
+This is a bash function library that illustrates how to build, start, stop, etc. the containers.
 Run `./ml.sh` to see the function list.
+The function library has only been run on Ubuntu 18.04.

 Functions that begin with `host_` are to be run on the host (outside of the container) and those with `guest_` are to be run inside a container.

-The `host_cpu` functions must have the environment variable `ML_IMG` set
+The `host_cpu` functions must have the environment variable `ML_IMG` set and are targeted for a CPU-only tensorflow environment.

+The `host_gpu` functions must have the environment variable `GPU_IMG` set to the docker image to use and are targeted for a GPU tensorflow environment.
+The image should be capable of GPU support
+(see `ml.sh:host_gpu_setup`)  If a GPU does not exist, regression tests will run on the CPU.

 For example to build an image with GPU-support and run a container based on it: